whisthq/technical-interviews/logging-dashboard/README.md

 ## Final Thoughts

 Technical assessments aside, the goal of this project is for you to have fun implementing a full React app and server (almost) from scratch!
-Please be as creative as you'd like, and enjoy :)
+Please be as creative as you'd like, and enjoy! :)